lpmi-13/current-projects/README.md

 - give automated feedback about whether they did it correctly.
 - we don't have any depth information, just 2D, so have to stay with up/down/left/right.
 - Possibly create a game interface, where two people "compete" for longest streak, and take turns holding the phone.

+# 131) Automate a "break a system and then fix it" activity

+- probably easiest to do with a homelab in a very predictable configuration (4-5 VMs with private IPs)
+- Get some ansible playbooks (or some other IAC tool) that can spin up a very simple service architecture: Database, backend server, cache, SIMPLE frontend web server
+- set up montoring dashboards and logging (grafana and ELK stuff)
+- plan out 3 "fail scenarios", and fire one randomly

+# 132) Figure out a way to add in authentic examples to https://codethesaur.us
+- probably needs to involve the datastore
+- maaaaaaybe could be grabbed in a github action and hardcoded?
+- a very far way off from this, but a similar-minded project that could benefit from authentic examples from real code

+# 133) Turn pulse game concept into an app (or something)
+- incorporate the 120 scenarios from Hooper's old Pulse concept
+- would probably have to be a mobile app
+- paired with a bluetooth device that can sense heartrate

+# 135) Visualize crashing a DB with connections
+- when services scale up, if they're expecting to create a connection to a database, a massive scale up means a flood of new connections.
+- If too many processes try to open too many connections, it kills the DB...but it would be nice to see how (in dashboards/logs)
+- possibly use a docker MongoDB replicaset for this, though how to spin up 50+ containers locally might be trickier.